 KeepVid.Pro will work on a wide variety of websites, from YouTube to Facebook.
 In fact, the site works with more than 1000 video websites.
 It works like all the others – paste the URL into the box and you’re off to the races.

 All of these sites are free to use and work well.
 They occasionally slow down at peak times but that is to be expected.
-Otherwise, both work well across a huge range of websites.
+Otherwise, both functional great across a huge range of websites.